albeach/DIVE25/README.md

 ---

 ## API Endpoints
 The API provides comprehensive functionality for managing users, partners, documents, and access control.
-Each request requires authentication, and attributes such as `uid`, `clearance`, `countryOfAffiliation`, and `coi` must be included for access control.
+Each request requires authentication, and attributes such as `uid`, `clearance`, `countryOfAffiliation`, and `cOI` must be included for access control.

 ### User Management
 #### Register a New User